-By 1901, Makino, a Japanese botanist, realised Houttuyn ’s Reynoutria Japonica and what we call Japanese Knotweed are the same specıes, scientifically known as Fallopia Japonica.
+By 1901, Makino, a Japanese botanist, realized Houttuyn ’s Reynoutria Japonica, and what we call Japanese Knotweed are the same specıes, scientifically known as Fallopia Japonica.

 It is said that this pretty looking plant is now the most unwanted and invasive plant in Europe.

-Trapped in a foreign land, a great amount of money have been spent trying to control the outbreak of the species.
+Trapped in a foreign land, a great amount of money has been spent trying to control the outbreak of the species.
 As a matter of fact, in 2012 during the building of the Olympic Park in East London, the government spent £70 million alone to clear the Japanese Knotweed from the site.

 How does Japanese Knotweed behave in its natural habitat?

 In its natural habitat (East Asia; Korea, and China and mainly in Japan) Japanese knotweed grows on the side of the volcanoes, in extreme climates.
 There, the native insects and fungi limit the plant from spreading more.

 For centuries, it was used in agriculture, bee-keeping activities, medicine, culinary, and as a ceremonial herb.
 This is mostly because of its positive effects on health.
 Recent studies suggest that the Japanese Knotweed has benefits for cognitive disorders, like Alzheimer’s disease and dementia.
 This is because of the resveratrol content of the herb. (resveratrol; plant compound that acts as an antioxidant), this means that resveratrol can keep brain pathways energized and in use.
 Furthermore, resveratrol has been known to help moderate cholesterol level and blood pressure and thus help prevent heart diseases, in addition to being a mild laxative that can alleviate gastrointestinal symptoms (Staughton).
-Nevertheless, I should note it is warned that taking excessive amount of Japanese Knotweed can induce negative reactions, and the dosage of this herb should be under guidelines.
+Nevertheless, I should note it is warned that taking an excessive amount of Japanese Knotweed can induce negative reactions, and the dosage of this herb should be under guidelines.
 Yet the perks of the Japanese Knotweed are greater than it’s downsides.